qlibs/mph/README.md

 ### Performance [potentially unsafe]

-> If `all` possible inputs are known and `map.contains(input)` is satisfied for all possible inputs, then `direct` policy can be used which will avoid additional comparison
+> If `all` possible inputs are known and `map.contains(input)` is satisfied for all possible inputs, then `unconditional` policy can be used which will avoid additional comparison

 ```cpp
 int main(int argc, const char** argv) {